Gameday-Home_1920x1080 12

 The Islanders acquired Carson Soucy in exchange for a 2026 third round pick in a trade with the New York Rangers on Monday night.

-Soucy, who has had stints with the Minnesota Wild, Seattle Kraken, Vancouver Canucks and Rangers prior to landing on Long Island, recorded eight points (3G, 5A) in 46 games this season.
+Soucy, who has had stints with the Minnesota Wild, Seattle Kraken, Vancouver Canucks and Rangers prior to landing on Long Island, has recorded eight points (3G, 5A) in 46 games this season.
 The 31-year-old defenseman added 71 hits, 66 blocked shots and 14 takeaways.

 Soucy, who was drafted in the fifth round (137th overall) of the 2013 NHL Draft by the Minnesota Wild, has 95 points (30G, 65A), a +64 rating and 16:47 TOI/GP in 411 career NHL games.

-Soucy will bring reinforcement to the Isles blueline, as Ryan Pulock (day to day, upper body) missed his second straight game on Monday.
+Soucy will bring reinforcement to the Isles blue line, as Ryan Pulock (day to day, upper body) missed his second straight game on Monday.

 SEASON SERIES